exaexa/EYAH/README.md

-# Exercise Yourself a Haskell
+# Exercise Yourself a Haskell for Great Profit
-## for Great Profit!

 This is intended as a lightly curated repository of Haskell exercises grouped by topic.
 You are welcome to add anything and send a pull request, we'll